 Any queries relating to medicines optimisation can be directed to email@example.com

-Any pharmaceutical representatives who wish to see a member of the medicines optimisation team, please contact us for a request form on the above email address.
+Any pharmaceutical representatives who wish to see a member of the medicines optimisation team, please contact the MO team for a request form at the above email address.

 Primary Care Networks